Board of Directors

 Anita Kealey Brannian

-Sandra Pay has a B.A. and M.A. from Northwestern University in Evanston, IL.
-Before moving to Sioux Falls in 2000, she lived in San Diego with her husband and twin children.
-During her time in San Diego, Sandra was President of the San Diego Opera board of directors, served on the fundraising committee to redesign the First Ladies’ exhibit at the Smithsonian in Washington D.C., Chairman of the San Diego Arts Commission with a budget of $12 million and the responsibility of funding 90 arts organizations with city money, Chair of the mayor’s task force to bring the San Diego Symphony out of bankruptcy, President of the board of directors of the newly reconstituted symphony, board member of San Diego Downtown Rotary and board member of San Diego Chamber of Commerce.
-Since her move to Sioux Falls, Sandra has been a member of the South Dakota Symphony board of directors, served on the search committee to hire Delta David Gier, Chairman of the Trustees of the Washington Pavilion, Chairman of the Park and Recreation Board, Treasurer of the Sioux Falls Area Community Foundation, and board member of Downtown Sioux Falls Rotary.
+Sandra Pay has a long track record of nonprofit arts leadership.
+Before moving to Sioux Falls in 2000, she lived in San Diego, CA where she was President of the San Diego Opera board of directors, served on the fundraising committee to redesign the First Ladies’ exhibit at the Smithsonian, Chairman of the San Diego Arts Commission, President of the board of directors of the San Diego symphony, board member of San Diego Downtown Rotary and board member of the San Diego Chamber of Commerce.
+Since her move to Sioux Falls, Sandra has been a member of the South Dakota Symphony board of directors, Chairman of the Trustees of the Washington Pavilion, Chairman of the Park and Recreation Board, Treasurer of the Sioux Falls Area Community Foundation, and board member of Downtown Sioux Falls Rotary.
+She holds a B.A. and M.A. from Northwestern University in Evanston, IL.

 Joy Schroeder graduated from Northwestern College in Orange City, IA with a degree in accounting.
 She has previously worked as an accountant at POET and the Sioux Falls Catholic Schools and is currently working as a credit analyst at The First National Bank in Sioux Falls.
 She enjoys spending time with family and friends, sewing, reading, bowling, swimming and playing volleyball.